Board of Directors

 Jim Johnston

-Carnegie Mellon Past President
+Carnegie Mellon Senior Past President

 Jim Johnston was initiated into the Delta Xi Chapter in 1997 at Carnegie Mellon.
 As an undergraduate, he served as Chapter President, Executive Vice President, and Vice President of Finance.
 As an alumnus, he has served as Three Rivers Regional Vice President, Assistant Dean of the Webb Academy of Principled Leaders, and on the Board of Directors.
 Johnston was recognized as an Ellsworth C. Dent Man of the Year Finalist in 2001 and received the Winebrenner Medal for Distinguished Fraternity Service in 2007.
 He is a Celebrated Morris Fellow of the Wilson C. Morris Fellowship of honored Foundation donors.